 We are focused on areas within the community that are without, or have limited access to, residential broadband.
-Through the use of public surveys distributed by KPUD, current Federal Communications Commission (FCC) underserved regulations, and existing ISP providers, we are mapping how we can expand to close the digital divide.
-Visit our Residential Fiber page to get more information about our expansion plans, services, or to fill out the survey.
+Through the use of public surveys distributed by KPUD, current Federal Communications Commission (FCC) underserved regulations, and existing ISP providers, we have been mapping how we can expand to close the digital divide.

 KPUD is a not-for-profit, community-owned utility and we provide wholesale broadband services (fiber internet) on an open-access community-owned network.
 We are dedicated to an open-access network since it provides and supports a competitive marketplace that offers residents and businesses a choice in internet providers and service.